-Strand Networks and the Inernet Topic Cybersecurity NI.C.4.a Descri should be prote secure password to Expectations for Learning LEARNING PROGRESSION In grade 3, students explored and understood personal information and how passwords are used to protect information.
+Strand Networks a nd the Internet Торіс Cybersecur ity information should be protected and the importance of a secure password to protect information.
+In grade 3, students ex information.
+In grade 4 information.
+In grade 5 Expectations for Learning LEARNING PROGRESSION In grade 3, students explored and understood personal information and how passwords are used to protect information.
 In grade 4, students describe types of private information and the importance of protecting that information.
 In grade 5, students will create secure passwords to protect personal information and store them securely.
-IMPORTANT CONCEPTS Personal information should be protected by secure passwords Potential consequences of personal information being unsecure KEY SKILL/PROCEDURES Describe why personal information needs to be protected Describe what could happen if personal information is unsecure Content Elaborations Students often only associate the worst-case scenario of sharing information.
-They need to understand real-world dangers of personal information being shared in an unsecure environment.
+IMPORTANT CONCEPTS Personal information should be protected by secure passwords.
+Potential consequences of personal information being unsecured.
+KEY SKILL/PROCEDURES Describe why personal information needs to be protected.
+Describe what could happen if personal information is unsecured.
+Content Elaborations CLARIFICATIONS Students often only associate the worst-case scenario with sharing information.
+They need to understand the real-world dangers of personal information being shared in an unsecured environment.
 Students need to know what a secure password looks like and why they should use a secure password.
-The focus is on students identifying why information needs to be protected and being aware of consequences related to unsecure information.
+CONTENT FOCUS The focus is on students identifying why information needs to be protected and being aware of consequences related to data security.
 COMPUTER SCIENCE PRACTICES Practice 3.
 Recognizing and Defining Computational Problems 1.
 Identify complex, interdisciplinary, real-world problems that can be solved computationally.